-- h.
-Credit Review: An assessment of the creditworthiness of the Competitive Supplier or adequate documentation of alternative credit arrangement that is at least as secure as a credit-worthy Competitive Supplier - i.
-Distribution Utility: Owner or controller of the means of distribution of the natural gas or electricity that is regulated by the Public Service Commission in the Participating Municipality. - j.
-Participating Municipality: A dues-paying municipal member of Sustainable Westchester Inc., which has adopted the applicable local legislation for the Community Choice Aggregation Program. - k.
-Program Manager: Sustainable Westchester, Inc., a non-profit corporation of which the Participating Municipality is a member, authorized by the Public Service Commission per Order for Case 14-M-0564 "to undertake a Community Choice Aggregation demonstration project." - 1.
-Public Service Commission: The New York State Public Service Commission or the New York State Department of Public Service acting as staff on behalf of the Public Service Commission (PSC). - 3.
-Purpose: The purpose of the Memorandum of Understanding is as follows: - a.
-To establish participation by The Municipality (hereafter, the "Participating Municipality") in a Community Choice (Energy) Aggregation Program (hereafter, the "Program) to be managed on its behalf by Sustainable Westchester, Inc. (hereafter, the "Program Manager"), under 2019 ESA which shall have substantially the same terms as those outlined in the attached 2019 ESA Template (Exhibit 1).
-The 2019 ESA Template tracks as closely as possible to the 2016 ESA in its content, with only minor changes to enable administrative streamlining and additional renewable energy options. - b.
-To affirm that the Participating Municipality and Program Manager agree to execute the 2019 ESA, subject to the conditions of review and approval outlined below. - c.
-To affirm that the Participating Municipality and Program Manager agree to adhere to the terms and conditions of the 2019 ESA in the event they execute it. - 4.
-Roles and responsibilities of the Program Manager: As Program Manager, Sustainable Westchester Inc. agrees to perform all duties required in the 2019 ESA and, prior to execution of that agreement, Program Manager agrees to: - a.
-Provide the involved agencies and parties to the PSC CCA Order, such as but not limited to the Public Service Commission or Distribution Utility, requested information about and documentation of the actions undertaken by the Participating Municipality in furtherance of enabling participation in the Program; - b.
-Manage the energy procurement bidding process including: - i. the identification and notification of potential firms seeking to be the Competitive Supplier, - ii. the Request for Proposals process from preparation of the content to the publication of the Request and management of firms responding to the Request, - iii. the preparation of the Electric Service Agreement that will be included in the Request, - iv. the acceptance and secure opening of the responses to the Request, and - v. the organizing of Credit Review and bid evaluation, all in a manner that is transparent to the Participating Municipality and firms seeking to be the Competitive Supplier;
+- b.
+To affirm that the Participating Municipality and Program Manager agree to adhere to the terms and conditions of the 2019 ESA in the event they execute it. - c.
+To affirm that the Participating Municipality and Program Manager agree to execute the 2019 ESA, subject to the conditions of review and approval outlined in 4(c) and 5(a), outlined below. - 4.
+Roles and responsibilities of the Program Manager: As Program Manager, Sustainable Westchester Inc. agrees to perform all duties outlined in the 2019 ESA and, prior to execution of that agreement, Program Manager agrees to: - a.
+Provide the involved agencies and parties to the PSC CCA Order, including, but not limited to, the Public Service Commission and Distribution Utility, requested information about and documentation of the actions undertaken by the Participating Municipality in furtherance of enabling participation in the Program; - b.
+Manage the energy procurement bidding process including: - i. the identification and notification of potential firms seeking to be the Competitive Supplier, - ii. the Request for Proposals ("RFP") process from preparation of the content to the publication of the RFP and management of firms responding to the RFP, - iii. the preparation of the 2019 ESA that will be included in the RFP, - iv. the acceptance and secure opening of the responses to the RFP, and - v. the organizing and procuring of the Credit Review and bid evaluation, all in a manner that is transparent to the Participating Municipality and firms seeking to be the Competitive Supplier;